-Greenwood, Mississippi has to compile taxes from its residents in order to pay for basic services that we've come to expect, like roads and schools.
+Greenwood, Missouri has to collect taxes from its residents in order to pay for basic services that we've come to expect, like roads and schools.

-There are a massive number of different sources of tax revenue in Greenwood, Mississippi.
+There are a large number of different sources of tax revenue in Greenwood, Missouri.
 They include, among many others, sales tax, licensing fees, and road tolls.

-Licensing Fees: Greenwood issues licenses that are required to legally engage in particular activities.
-Most commonly, the purpose of these licenses is to raise revenue in the form of fees, making them similar to taxes.
-One of the most frequent is the business license, which most businesses must obtain before operating.
+Licensing Fees: Greenwood issues licenses that are required to legally engage in certain activities.
+Most often, the purpose of these licenses is to raise revenue in the form of fees, making them similar to taxes.
+One of the most common is the business license, which most businesses must obtain before operating.

-How Can a Greenwood, Mississippi Tax Attorney Help?
+How Can a Greenwood, Missouri Tax Attorney Help?